-- a.
-Comprehensive Disclosure: The board should present a balanced and understandable assessment of the company's position and prospects in the annual report and accounts in order for shareowners to be able to assess the company's performance, business model, strategy and long-term prospects. - b.
-Materiality: The board should disclose relevant and material information on a timely basis so as to allow shareowners to take into account information which assists in identifying risks and sources of wealth creation.
-Issues material to shareowners should be set out succinctly in the annual report, or equivalent disclosures, and approved by the board itself. - c.
-Board Governance Principles: The board should adopt and disclose a written statement of its own governance principles, and re-evaluate them on at least an annual basis. - d.
+- d.
 Corporate Responsibility: It is recommended that corporations adopt the Global Reporting Initiative Sustainability Reporting Guidelines to disclose economic, environmental, and social impacts. - 3.
 Proxy Materials: Proxy materials should be written in a manner designed to provide shareowners with the information necessary to make informed voting decisions.
 Similarly, proxy materials should be distributed in a manner designed to encourage shareowner participation.
 All shareowner votes, whether cast in person or by proxy, should be formally counted with vote outcomes formally announced. - 4.
 Auditor's Enhanced Reporting to Investors: Auditors should provide independent assurance and attestation to the quality of financial statements to instill confidence in the providers of capital.
 Auditors should bring integrity, independence, objectivity, and professional competence to the financial reporting process.
 The audit opinion should state whether the financial statements and disclosures are complete, materially accurate, and free of material misstatement, whether caused by error or fraud.
 Auditors should provide a reasonable and balanced assurance on financial reporting matters to investors in narrative reports such as an Auditor's Discussion and Analysis (AD&A) or a Letter to the Shareowners.
 Enhanced reporting should include: - a.
-Business, operational and risks believed to exist and considered. - b.
+Business, operational and other risks believed to exist and considered. - b.
 Assumptions used in judgments that materially affect the financial statements, and whether those assumptions are at the low or high end of the range of possible outcomes. - c.
 Appropriateness of the accounting policies adopted by the company. - d.
 Changes to accounting policies that have a significant impact on the financial statements. - e.
 Methods and judgments made in valuing assets and liabilities. - f.
 Unusual transactions. - g.
 Accounting applications and practices that are uncommon to the industry. - h.
 Identification of any matters in the Annual Report that the auditors believe are incorrect or inconsistent with the information contained in the financial statements or obtained in the course of their audit. - i.
-Audit issues and their resolutions, which the audit partner documents in a final audit memo to the Audit Committee.
+Audit issues and their resolutions, which the audit partner documents in a final audit memo to the Audit Committee. - j.

-- j.
 Quality and effectiveness of the governance structure and risk management. - k.
 Completeness and reasonableness of the Audit Committee report. - 5.
 Stakeholder Relations: CalPERS believes that corporations should strive for active cooperation with stakeholders.
 This cooperation will be most likely to create wealth, employment and sustainable economies.
-With adequate, accurate and timely data disclosure of environmental, social, and governance practices, shareowners are able to more effectively make investment decisions by taking into account those practices of the companies in which the System invests. - 6.
-Environmental Management Practices: CalPERS' believes companies' long-term value creation requires effective management of environmental risks and opportunities.
-Companies should identify and manage material environmental risks and opportunities that are relevant to their short and long-term success.
+With adequate, accurate and timely data disclosure of environmental, social, and governance practices, shareowners are able to more effectively make investment decisions by taking into account those practices of the companies in which the System invests.

+- 6. Environmental Management Practices: CalPERS' believes companies' long-term value creation requires effective management of environmental risks and opportunities.
+Companies should identify, and-manage, and disclose material environmental risks and opportunities that are relevant to their short and long-term success.
 Environmental issues may include the following: - i.
-Environmental effects on company: change, volatility or deterioration in the environment that may impact business operations, such as: - climate change, extreme weather - loss or degradation of ecosystem services (e.g. pollination), decline of biodiversity - change in access to clean, affordable and adequate sources of water and other critical natural resources (e.g. natural food supplies) - ii.
-Company impact on the environment: Potential regulatory change, liability, license to operate, reputational or market access risks posed by the company's environmental impacts, including: - emissions, pollution, waste, loss of biodiversity, degradation of natural ecosystems (e.g. deforestation) - iii.
-Transition: Transition of company's industry and/or customers toward more sustainable products, services or practices, such as: - low carbon economy, technologies improving environmental outcomes - sustainability certifications, restoration, adaptation and risk mitigation business models a.
-Board Oversight:
+Environmental effects on company: change, volatility or deterioration in the environment that may impact business operations, such as: - climate change, extreme weather - loss or degradation of ecosystem services (e.g., pollination), decline of biodiversity - change in access to clean, affordable and adequate sources of water and other critical natural resources (e.g., natural food supplies) - ii.
+Company impact on the environment: Potential regulatory change, liability, license to operate, reputational or market access risks posed by the company's environmental impacts, including: - emissions, pollution, waste, loss of biodiversity, degradation of natural ecosystems (e.g., deforestation) - iii.
+Transition: Transition of company's industry and/or customers toward more sustainable products, services or practices, such as: - low carbon economy, technologies improving environmental outcomes - sustainability certifications, restoration, adaptation and risk mitigation business models